tlhfckoctbcr/tlhfckoctbcr/README.md

 live free or die a coward
-local control engenders honesty be passionate about your disciplines
+local control engenders honesty be passionate about your disciplines if there's a fork in the road, take it now
 ```
 ```
 We are all sinners, never forget that.